Ultimate Guide to Fixing Bad Credit

-The very first thing you need to do if you want to fix your credit is establish a baseline so you can track your results.
-Now, there is a big difference between checking your credit score on Credit Karma (which is 100% free) and getting a real three bureau report.
-Credit Karma (and other free tools) don’t actually pull your credit reports.
-They use data provided by public records to give you an estimated score, which can bee 100 points different from your actual score.
-Also, if you make some serious changes to fix your credit, Credit Karma won’t update until 3 to 6 months later, but it’s a great place to get started.
+The very first thing you need to do if you want to fix your credit establishes a baseline so you can track your results.
+Now, there is a difference between checking your credit score on Credit Sesame (which is 100% free) and getting a real three bureau report.
+Credit Sesame (and other free tools) use data provided by public records to give you an estimated score, which can be different from your actual score.
+If you make some serious changes to fix your credit, Credit Sesame won’t update until 3 to 6 months later, but it’s a great place to get started.

 Step Two: Establish Credit

-The very first thing you should do once you have your scores in hand is build two to three credit sources.
-Doing this will immediately build your credit score, and for some people that’s all they need.
+The very first thing you should do once you have your scores in hand is building two to three credit sources.
+Doing this will immediately build your credit score, and for some people, that’s all they need.
 You want to have multiple cards that all report each month.
-Two to three cards is perfect to get you where you need to be.
+Two to three cards are perfect to get you where you need to be.